 Previous academic year pupil premium funding

-Please see the statements below to see how pupil premium funding has been used at St Rose's in the following academic years:
+Please see the statements below to see how pupil premium funding has been used at St Rose's: